mein-lee/jekflix-template/_posts/2021-05-30-the-essays-that-got-me-into-berkeley.md

 author: meinlee
 paginate: false
 ---
-No matter which essay question you pick, no matter which story you choose to tell, make sure to highlight <u>why your experiences make you a suitable candidate</u>.
+No matter which essay question you pick; no matter which story you choose to tell, make sure to highlight <u>why your experiences make you a suitable candidate</u>.
 Most importantly, <u>be yourself</u>.

 <br>